cryptopunksnotdead/legal/README.md

+Note: As far as I can tell this absurdity is all caused (and driven) by "More Punks".
+Thus, the big question [**Who's the "More Punks" Crypto Bro?**](morepunks.md).
+If anyone has any news or inside info about "More Punks", please help (and tell).

 Since Febuary 14th, 2023 the (crypto) punk's not dead org (& repos) are under attack.

 I (Gerald Bauer) am the founder / admin / maintainer of the org